 6. Beer helps reduce stress.

 Researchers found that two glasses of beer a day can reduce work-related stress or anxiety.
 However, routinely turning to alcohol to help cope with stress may do more harm than good.
-While alcohol may help with stress reduction in the moment, in the long run it can contribute to feelings of depression and anxiety, making stress harder to deal with.
+While alcohol may help with stress reduction at the moment, in the long run, it can contribute to feelings of depression and anxiety, making stress harder to deal with.
 American Journal of Psychiatry